Howard Brennan

 Howard Leslie Brennan (March 20, 1919 – December 22, 1983) was an American memoirist and steamfitter who was witness to the assassination of United States President John F. Kennedy in Dallas, Texas on November 22, 1963.
 According to the Warren Commission, Brennan's description of a sniper he saw was probative in reaching the conclusion that the shots came from the sixth floor, southeast corner window of the Texas School Book Depository Building.

 Brennan's voluntary statement after the assassination

-Minutes after the JFK Assassination, Howard Brennan quickly reported his observations to Dallas County Sheriff's Deputies.
+Minutes after the Kennedy's assassination, Brennan quickly reported his observations to Dallas County Sheriff's Deputies.
 He said he sat across from the red brick School Book Depository, seven stories high, waiting for the JFK parade.
-As he waited he saw a man at the east end of the building, one story from the top.
+As he waited he saw a man at the east end of the building, one storey from the top.
 The man was simply sitting in that window and looking down at the parade route.

 According to the National Archives, this description likely led to the radio alert sent to police cars at about 12:45 p.m., which described the suspect as white, slender, weighing about 165 lb, about 5 ft 10 in tall, and in his early thirties.
 Brennan continued: